Our patient price estimator tool will be activated by January 1, 2021 or sooner.

 An initial inguinal hernia repair is performed on a patient who is five years or older.
 An inguinal hernia is a condition where structures protrude through a weakness in the abdominal wall in the groin area.
 Incarcerated hernia tissue cannot be pushed back into its normal position.
 Strangulated hernias are those in which circulation is compromised.
 An incision is made over the internal ring.
 The skin, fat, and subcutaneous fascia are incised down to the aponeurosis of the external oblique muscle.
 The external ring is identified and the external oblique aponeurosis is slit.
 The internal ring is opened and the inguinal canal is exposed.
 In males, the spermatic cord and its covering are mobilized and the covering is removed.
 The hernia sac is dissected free into the retroperitoneum, opened, and inspected for the presence of bowel or bladder wall.
 Any bowel or bladder content is reduced (pushed back into the abdominal cavity) and the hernia sac is transected and inverted into the abdominal cavity.
 A mesh plug may be placed to reinforce the repair.
 In women, the sac is inspected for the ovary.
 If the ovary is present, it is returned to the abdomen.
 The sac is then resected together with the round ligament.
 The internal ring is closed and the posterior wall of the inguinal canal is repaired.

-8% higher than market
+35% lower than market

 Knee cartilage removal with endoscope (one knee) [HCPCS 29881]